 …just like you would run Python or NodeJS program.

-In fact, an entire algo-trading framework was developed from scratch without using a single external library!
+In fact, an entire algo-bot starter code was developed from scratch without using a single external library!

 This is how powerful D language really is.